Pets just hate the vet. Right? Not necessarily! Many AHBC pets love us. That’s because when your pet speaks, we listen.

-We have two exam rooms designated for cats and two designated for dogs.
-The feline vet visit begins when you and your cat are escorted into a cat-only room immediately upon arrival.
+We have two exam rooms designated for cats.
+The feline vet visit begins when you and your cat are escorted into a cat room upon arrival.
 This helps your cat avoid frightening smells and noises, such as barking dogs or chatting humans.

 In our cat rooms, special feline calming music is playing.
 A Feliway diffuser silently puffs out calming pheromones.
 We have sprayed the table towel—and ourselves—with Feliway.
 We will sprinkle catnip on the table and scale if your cat likes that.
 (Not all cats like catnip!)
 We keep a variety of treats and toys at hand to keep your cat occupied.